GentlemansKiller/old-world-tasks-info/electronics.md

 * Disk film for little Kodak cameras EJ and NJ have

 ## VCR/VHS
 ### VCRs are a priority one.
-Get as many as possible, prioritizing better brands/clean ones
+Get as many as possible, prioritizing better brands/clean ones.
+Right now my priority is a MADE IN JAPAN VCR.
+Fisher brand?
 * Good brands:
 	* SONY
 	* Emerson (meh, cheap)